As much as I loved visiting Lisbon, it was great being able to get away from the capital to spend a little time in northern Portugal.

 Driving in Portugal

 Portugal has a very reliable public transport system but getting to more remote places like the national parks is a little difficult without a car.
-Taking a road trip is the easiest way to get around and you of course it gives you more freedom too.
+Taking a road trip is the easiest way to get around and of course it gives you more freedom too.
 There are no vignettes required when driving from Porto to Guimaraes as Portugal uses toll booths instead but it’s easy enough to get around using the secondary roads if you don’t want to pay.